johncarney/embrace/README.md

 [![Build status][build-badge]][build]
 [![Coverage Status][coverage-badge]][coverage]

-Embrace is a simply library for bracketing strings, or parts of strings.
-While it focuses on common bracketing styles - `()`, `[]`, and `{}` - you can use custom styles, and even wrap text in arbitrary strings.
+Embrace is a simple library for bracketing strings, or parts of strings.
+While it focuses on three common bracketing styles you can use custom styles, and even wrap text in arbitrary strings.

 ## Usage